PhysicsUK Careers

 Universities and education

 Universities employ physicists as researchers, technicians, teaching fellows and outreach officers.
-Teaching physics in schools is also a rewarding route, with bursaries available for trainee teachers.
+School teaching is another route, with physics training bursaries reviewed each academic year.

 Geographic clusters